tariqahmed1912/internship-kloudle/docs/problem_statements.md

 1. Setup the infrastructure, required for the task, on two virtual machines running locally on a laptop.
 One VM contains the Jenkins and related infrastructure, and the second VM is for deploying DVNA using the pipeline.
 2. Setup the infrastructure, of Jenkins for basic pipeline setup.
-3. Do document extensively in markdown and deploy the documentation as a MkDocs website.
+3. Do extensive documentation in markdown and deploy it as a MkDocs website.
 4. Getting to know Jenkins pipeline.
 5. SuiteCRM should get deployed in a server that is the second VM.
 6. Deployment of SuiteCRM on production server through jenkins pipeline.